Bwall95/Win11-Tweaker-Cleaner/README.txt

 Ensure the "Win11SC.exe" file is in the same directory as the PowerShell script and then run the batch file named "Run" as admin to complete the following:
 - Restores right click context menu (like windows 10)
-- Disables rounded window edges
+- Reverts rounded file explorer edges back to square
 - Removes Task View from the Taskbar
 - Removes Widgets from the Taskbar
 - Removes Chat from the Taskbar